5 Heating Myths You Really Need to Stop Believing

 Sometimes it can seem like your furnace just isn’t quite cutting it and a few space heaters are the perfect solution to cold spots throughout your home.
 While space heaters serve as a perfectly adequate temporary solution, they are nowhere near as efficient as gas, and the electricity used to run them is going to end up costing you a lot of money.

-That money would be better spent repairing your heating system so that it sufficiently heats your entire home without producing any cold spots.
+That money would be better spent repairing your heating system so it sufficiently heats your entire home without producing any cold spots.
+Here, find out how to fix it if your heater isn’t working.

 You Save Money By Keeping Temps Consistent